Are you an adviser? Go to Unbiased Pro

 • Whether they are restricted or independent: If an adviser is restricted, they may be limited in terms of the number of providers they can access, the products they can offer or both.
 Independent advisers can recommend retail investment products and pension products from the whole market.

-• Location and delivery of advice: If an adviser lives in a more expensive area, it may cost more to seek advice, while getting advice online or over the phone can be cheaper.
+• Location and delivery of advice: If an adviser is based in a more expensive area, it may cost more to seek advice.
+Getting advice online or over the phone can be cheaper.

 Financial advisers charge in one of four ways – and can use more than one charging method if appropriate.